ryardley/pdsl/README.md

 validate("Yardley"); // true
 ```

-Note you can now use `string[]` syntax to check a strings length
+Note you can now use `string[]` syntax to check a string's length.

 ### Object predicates

-You can test for object propertys existance by simply providing an object with a name property.
+You can test for an object property's existence by simply providing an object with a name property.

 ```js
 const validate = p`{ name }`;